Computing nonlinearity ratios using second order black hole perturbation theory: Adding overtones to the analysis

 \section{Adding overtones to the analysis}

 All the analysis so far has been by considering only the dominant linear QNM corresponding to some $(l,m)$.
 Higher overtones decay faster and will not be as significant as the dominant mode.
 However, for a more precise calculation, we can also compute the overtone contribution using the same techniques.
-As we know from \eqref{psi}, the linear perturbation is given as a sum over the various QNMs $s_n$ as
+At the end of this section, we will also mention one application of computing overtone nonlinearity ratios.
+As we know from \eqref{psi}, the linear perturbation is given as a sum over the various QNMs $s_n$ as,

 This perturbation sources the second order perturbation.